A few people have asked me why I quit Facebook, and I thought I’d gather all of my thoughts here in one post.

-So instead I had to delete my friends list.
+So I had to do the third option, which is delete my friends list.
 Facebook makes this very tedious — you have to do it one at a time.
 I will say that while it was anxiety provoking to delete each one of my friends, once they were ALL deleted I felt a sense of massive relief, like the feeling of jumping into a cold swimming pool.
 Dreading it is much worse than doing it.

 Photo Credits: Anthony Tran and Varun Gaba

 Did you enjoy this post?
 You might enjoy my monthly newsletter!